Beryly Lubala: Blackpool

 On 1 September 2020, Lubala was signed by League One side Blackpool for an undisclosed fee, signing a three-year contract with the club.

 Lubala joined Northampton Town on 31 January 2022 on loan for the rest of the season.

 After making one appearance for his parent club in the 2022–23 EFL Cup, Lubala joined League Two club Colchester United on loan for the remainder of the season.
 He made his debut on 3 September as a half-time substitute with his side 1–0 down at home to Hartlepool United, and headed the equalising goal from Cameron Coxe's cross in the fifth minute of stoppage time.

 He was released by Blackpool at the end of the 2022–23 season.

 Burton Albion

 On 2 September 2023, League One club Burton Albion confirmed the signing of Lubala on a short-term deal.
 He made his debut the same day, as a second-half substitute in a 1–0 defeat at home to Exeter City.
 He ended his spell with six goals from 26 matches in all competitions, and opted to reject Burton's offer of a further contract.

 Wycombe Wanderers

 Lubala signed a two-and-a-half-year contract with League One rivals Wycombe Wanderers on 30 January 2024.

 On 20 May 2025, the club announced he would be leaving in June when his contract expired.

 Stevenage

 On 11 July, he joined League One side Stevenage.
+On 18 May 2026 he was released by Stevenage.

+Colchester United

+On September 25, he re-signed for Colchester United on a "short term deal", having been training with the Essex club for the previous fortnight.